openfido/openfido/docs/Getting Started/Developer Setup.md

     **IMPORTANT: When prompted to enter a passphrase, please press "Enter" for an empty passphrase.**

-    Replace the file name that you had saved your ssh key on to the build command above at `<YOUR_ID_RSA_HERE>`.
+    Replace `<YOUR_ID_RSA_HERE>` with the file name that you had saved your ssh key on.

     Lastly, add this ssh key to your GitHub account that has access to `openfido-utils`.

-    Run the build command each time any major updates occur to the service models that require a rebuild.
+    Run the build command each time any major updates occur to the service that require a rebuild, such as changes to the `Pipfile`.

-1. Next, you will need to run database migrations for all services via the App Service `docker-compose.yml` configurations.
+1. Next, you will need to run database migrations on the containers for all services using `docker-compose.yml` on *App Service*.

     ```
     docker-compose run --rm auth_service flask db upgrade